 My life is so much better now.
 I eat what I want, I never compensate, I can be a good example to my kids, I can sleep again, go out for dinner spontaneously even though I had a big lunch, and concentrate again.
 I don’t give a shit anymore about cooking/watching or reading food related stuff.
 I can live my life again.
 I can even like vegetables again after a year of just eating veggies in the form of potato chips or apple dipped in cashew nut butter…..

 It changes, It really does.
 We just have to trust our bodies.

 * Youreatopia.com is an excellent source for recovery for extreme restrictive eating disorders using Minnimaud, a radical science based eating disorder recovery method that focuses on eating A LOT OF FOOD as opposed to strict meal plans.
 If you have an extreme restrictive eating disorder, I recommend you seek help from an eating disorder professional and read Youreatopia.com.

-My site and method are congruent with Minnimaud, but I do not specialize in coaching life threatening eating disorders, I specialize in the emotional chiropractoring soul recovery that comes with the aftermath of an eating disorder or people who have dieted a lot and want to stop.
+My site and method are congruent with Minnimaud, but I do not specialize in coaching restrictive eating disorders, I specialize in the emotional chiropractoring soul recovery that comes with the aftermath of an eating disorder or people who have dieted a lot and want to stop.
 Magnum and I worked together once she was well into the eating/recovery process, getting support to keep going and getting her life back in place.